michaelwiel/hacking_medphys_R_part2/db_R_tutorial.md

 ### Creating or opening a Connection to a Database
 With the function `dbConnect` you create a database file or open a connection to an already existing database.
 See [RSQLite Packages Vignette](https://rsqlite.r-dbi.org/reference/sqlite) for a list of optional arguments.
-The argument `flags` specifies the connection mode:
+The optional argument `flags` specifies the connection mode:

-* SQLITE_RWC: open the database in read/write mode and create the database file if it does not already exist [DEFAULT];
+* SQLITE_RWC: open the database in read/write mode and create the database file if it does not already exist [This is the default value which we will use to create the database.
+Remember: Default values for optional arguments do not have to be stated explicitly];
 * SQLITE_RW: open the database in read/write mode.
 Raise an error if the file does not already exist;
 * SQLITE_RO: open the database in read only mode.
 Raise an error if the file does not already exist.